 Introduction rules for the green connectives are thus also accounted for by these properties.
-Completeness of provability is preserved by aggressively applying Store - at worst we use a few more contractions than necessary.
+Completeness of provability is preserved by aggressively applying Store (this holds by the admissibility of weakening).
 While the first ten clauses correspond to introduction rules of LP, the last few describe the saturation of structural rules.
 A significant distinction in LP is that all introduction rules satisfy the subformula property, while the structural rules only satisfy this property up to duality.
 For example, by clause 14, if $E \in \Gamma^i$, then $E^{\perp} \in \Delta_i$ since if the conclusion of Load is consistent, then so must be its premise.